THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ### compiling and running Ventus GPGPU program in Spike

-#### pre-requisition
+#### prerequisites
 We execute Ventus GPGPU program with Spike in machine mode.
 To produce executable file, we utilize libgloss-htif and the modifed version of riscv-gnu-toolchain.
-The following commands set the necessory environment.
+The following commands set up the necessory environment.

     # install riscv64-unknown-elf toolchain